sprout2000/elephicon/README.md

 If you only need to create ICO files 256×256 pixels are sufficient.

-*Note: Both of the outputs (ICO, ICNS) will be embedded with multiple sizes.*
+*Note: Both of the outputs (ICO, ICNS) will be created with multiple sizes embedded.*

 ## Security